Antsbatscats/GCSE-mini-programming-task/README.md

 4. Install Custom Tkinter using - `pip install customtkinter`
 5. Run setup.py to create one of the two necessary csv files.
 5. Run setup2.py to create the second csv file.
-6. Run main.py to being to use the program.
+6. Run main.py to use the system.

 ## Find a Bug?